mlr-org/mcboost/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mcboost is to ...
+**mcboost** implements Multi-Accuracy Boosting (Kim et al., 2018) for R.
+See the [paper](https://arxiv.org/pdf/1805.12317.pdf) for more information.

 ## Installation

-You can install the released version of mcboost from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of mcboost from Github with:

 ``` r
 remotes::install_github("pfistfl/mcboost")